GraphMatching/T-GAE/README.md

-# Network-Alignment-with-Transferable-Graph-Autoencoders
+# T-GAE: Transferable Graph Autoencoder for Network Alignment

-This repository contains code for the paper Network Alignment with Transferable Graph Autoencoders.
+This repository contains code for the paper T-GAE: Transferable Graph Autoencoder for Network Alignment.

 Abstract:

-Network alignment is the task of establishing one-to-one correspondences between the nodes of different graphs and finds a plethora of applications in high-impact domains.
-However, this task is known to be NP-hard in its general form, and existing algorithms do not scale up as the size of the graphs increases.
-To tackle both challenges we propose a novel generalized graph autoencoder architecture, designed to extract powerful and robust node embeddings, that are tailored to the alignment task.
-We prove that the generated embeddings are associated with the eigenvalues and eigenvectors of the graphs and can achieve more accurate alignment compared to classical spectral methods.
-Our proposed framework also leverages transfer learning and data augmentation to achieve efficient network alignment at a large scale without retraining.
-Extensive experiments on both network and sub-network alignment with real-world graphs provide corroborating evidence supporting the effectiveness and scalability of the proposed approach.
+Network alignment is the task of establishing one-to-one correspondences between the nodes of different graphs.
+Although finding a plethora of applications in high-impact domains, this task is known to be NP-hard in its general form.
+Existing optimization algorithms do not scale up as the size of the graphs increases.
+While being able to reduce the matching complexity, current GNN approaches fit a deep neural network on each graph and requires re-train on unseen samples, \rebuttal{which is time and memory inefficient}.
+To tackle both challenges we propose T-GAE, \rebuttal{a transferable graph autoencoder framework that leverages transferability and stability of GNNs} to achieve efficient network alignment on out-of-distribution graphs without retraining.
+We prove that \rebuttal{GNN-generated embeddings can achieve more accurate alignment compared to classical spectral methods}.
+Our experiments on real-world benchmarks demonstrate that T-GAE outperforms the state-of-the-art optimization method and the best GNN approach by up to 38.7\% and 50.8\%, respectively, while being able to reduce 90\% of the training time when matching out-of-distribution large scale networks. \rebuttal{We conduct ablation studies to highlight the effectiveness of the proposed encoder architecture and training objective in enhancing the expressiveness of GNNs to match perturbed graphs.
+T-GAE is also proved to be flexible to utilize matching algorithms of different complexities.

 ## Code overview